LEDDS: Portable LBM-DEM simulations on GPUs: Portable implementation strategy

 The second stage corresponds to the computation of contact forces and torques~(\ref{eq:dem-forces}) between colliding particles.
 These terms are first computed for all identified collision pairs before being reduced to per-particle quantities.
 Note that forces are stored only once for every interaction pairs, as they are equal for two interacting particles owing to the action-reaction principle, while the torque is stored separately for each of the two particles of a collision pair.

 Per-collision normal and tangential forces~(\ref{eq:spring_dashpot_easy}), and their associated torque~(\ref{eq:torque}), are determined by the chosen contact model and are evaluated using per-element operations over the collision list.
 The tangential displacement history~(\ref{eq:trangential-history}) required by frictional models is updated in the same process.
+To preserve the tangential displacement history, the displacement from the previous time step is retrieved and updated, when available.
+This operation is performed in parallel for each collision pair.
+The lookup is accelerated by exploiting the fact that the collision list from the previous time step is sorted.
+A sequential binary search is therefore used to efficiently identify the matching pair and copy the associated tangential displacement.
 The net force and torque acting on each particle is obtained from the per-collision forces and torques through sorting and range-based accumulation as summarized below:

 It is noted that the accumulation for the total force and torque acting on a given particle $i$ accounts for both pairs $(i,\cdot)$ in which $i$ appears as first member, and pairs in which $(\cdot, i)$ appears as second member.
 The former case is easily computed as the collision pairs are already sorted in a way in which first pair-members are memory adjacent.
 After computing the range of pairs for each particle, these forces are computed through a range-based accumulation (\verb+reduce_by_key+).
 For the latter case, the pairs are first sorted again according to their second pair-member.
 A renewed computation of per-particle ranges, followed by a range-based accumulation, concludes the computation of DEM forces.
 All these steps are summarized below: